deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 He barged past Vedreg on his way to his own quarters, ignoring the big alien's concerned query, and threw himself into his bunk, fuming quietly.

 The worst part was that he didn't really know why he was so angry.
-The anger felt…*wrong.* Forced.
+The anger felt...*wrong.* Forced.
 He knew he shouldn't be so mad, and that just made him madder.

 He was still seething when the room chimed politely at him. *"You have a message*." it informed him.